-- Place the mold in the refrigerator for only 15 minutes if you like.
+- Place the mold in the refrigerator for 45 minutes if you like.

 - Once the chocolate is no longer warm to the touch, take off clips and gently pull the mold off in sections.
 You'll see the chocolate lift from the mold.
 Work your way around the bunny until it lifts clean of the mold.

 - Lift the bunny out of the mold carefully and trim off excess chocolate.